 This isn’t launching a product.
 This is kicking it off the loading dock.

-Most of your launch budget goes directly into one or more of the above media, so picking the wrong media—no matter how artfully executed—is an expensive mistake.
+Most of your product launch budget goes directly into one or more of the above media, so picking the wrong media—no matter how artfully executed—is an expensive mistake.
 Let’s examine 2 AIM innovations for selecting the right media with confidence: 1) the Media Strategy Matrix, and 2) the 2- Question Launch Survey.

 Quad 1: You can easily pursue a handful of prospects and build on existing relationships.
 Ideal media include the Sales Visit (so invest in sales training & tools) and personalized Web Microsites.